 Confession: We have a serious craving for chocolate—not just the kind you eat, but rather hair colors inspired by the favorite dessert.
-No matter the season, dark brown hair is the right decision.
+No matter the season, dark brown hair color is the right decision.

 Whether you’re aiming for a medium shade with golden notes or full-on roasty espresso hair color, there’s a shade for you.
-There’s a reason so many celebrities choose to try brunette hair trends: The shade is low-maintenance and lovely, especially when paired with bright or dark pops of color.
+There’s a reason so many celebrities choose to try dark brunette hair trends: The shade is low-maintenance and lovely, especially when paired with bright or dark pops of color.

 The Best Dark Brown Hair Ideas To Try